'me too.' Movement Founder Tarana Burke to Visit DePauw

 April 9, 2018

-Tarana Burke, the woman who started the #MeToo movement, will speak on the DePauw University campus Sept.
+Tarana Burke, founder of the 'me too.'
+Movement, will speak on the DePauw University campus Sept.
 6.

 Burke, who started the movement to expose the breadth of sexual violence, is the 2018 Dorothy Garrett Martin Lecturer on Ethics and Values.
 The lecture series is hosted by the Janet Prindle Institute for Ethics, Delta Gamma and the Delta Gamma Foundation.
 The event is set for 7:30 p.m.
 Sept.
 6 in Kresge Auditorium at the Green Center for the Performing Arts.